 Tom: And, John, we wrote this book to be interactive.
 It’s not just a book you sit down and read.
 It’s a book you want to sit down and read with your smart phone or iPad or in front of a computer, because there’s a lot of interaction that you can go to the web and you can fill out your own financial calculator to find out what you need to retire on and some other things that you put in there.

 John: Yes.
 We have some calculators on retirementcurveball.com.
-Also an interview that you did with an attorney of the financial services for several years.
+Also an interview that you did with an attorney who has been in financial services for several years.
 And I think it’s close to 30 years.

 Tom: So, how can they get this book?
 How can they learn more?
 Because this is the number one thing that our listeners are asking us to talk about.

 John: Yes.
 You can go to retirementcurveball.com and the book is available there on the store.
-You can also go to our life-beenfits.com website and go to the resources and the store menu.
+You can also go to our Life Benefits Store.
 Either one of those places, you’ll be able to get the book.
 And the original version was a hard cover book, sold for $24.95.
 And now it’s in the second printing, that’s only 12.99.
 And you can get that on the website, retirementcurveball.com or life-benefits.com.

 Tom: Well, that’s a great resource for you.
 And it’s available on amazon.com as well.

 John: And a Kindle version.
 Yes, you can get it on amazon.com as well.